dhh1128/codecraft.co/mountains-molehills-and-markedness.md

 Still, I think they're a useful innovation.
 I'm hoping that smarter minds than mine can pick up on the kernel of the idea and take it to cool new places I haven't yet imagined.
 My friend David also pointed out some cool ways that marks could be used to gather statistics, which I had not considered.
 What else will you dream up?
 If you're interested in collaborating, let me know.
 Also, I would appreciate you sharing this series of posts with people who don't read my blog; I'm interested in broadening the conversation as much as possible.

 ---

-Taming Side Agreements | Codecraft (2014-10-28 08:36:00)

-[…] that I recommended, to codify human concerns in a codebase, is another way of adding sunshine.
-The “marks” feature that I’m building for the intent programming language lights up all kinds of nether regions […]

----

-Introducing Marks | Codecraft (2015-06-15 10:22:52)

-[…] my next post, I’ll explore a bunch of additional examples, and I’ll cover more details about how […]

----

-How to point in code | Codecraft (2014-09-25 08:39:05)

-[…] how the semantic marks that I’ve discussed in previous posts provide a powerful way to qualify and query this sort of DOM.
-To find all classes […]

----